 The command in Arduino is the analogRead() command, and it looks like this:

 sensorReading = analogRead(pin);

 - Pin is the analog input pin you are using;

 - sensorReading is an integer variable containing the result from the ADC.

 The number produced in sensorReading is will be between 0 and 1023.
-Its maximum may be less, depending on the circuit you use. a potentiometer will give the full range, but a voltage divider where one of the resistors is fixed will not.
+Its maximum may be less, depending on the circuit you use.
+A potentiometer will give the full range, but a voltage divider for a variable resistor like a force sensing resistor or flex sensor, where one of the resistors is fixed, will not.